BodenmillerGroup/IMCWorkflow/docs/index.md

 ## Image processing

-Upon image acquisition, raw data are stored in the proprietary `.mcd` format, which contain experiment-specific metadata, one or multiple multi-channel images (one per acquisition) and the generated panoramas (see [Introduction](intro.md)).
+Upon image acquisition, raw data are stored in the proprietary `.mcd` format, which contains experiment-specific metadata, one or multiple multi-channel images (one per acquisition) and the generated panoramas (see [Introduction](intro.md)).
-The first step of the pre-processing pipeline includes the conversion of images from `.mcd` to `.ome.tiff` and `.tiff` format, which is supported by most image analysis software.
+The first step of the pre-processing pipeline includes the conversion of images from `.mcd` to `.ome.tiff` and `.tiff` format, which can be read by most image analysis software.

 Cell segmentation is performed using pixel-classification or deep learning based approaches outlined in [Image processing](process.md).
-After cell segmnetation, intensity features representing marker abundance and morphological features are extracted and exported.
+After cell segmentation, intensity features representing marker abundance and morphological features are extracted and exported.

 These IMC image processing approaches are implemented in the [IMC Segmentation pipeline](https://github.com/BodenmillerGroup/ImcSegmentationPipeline) and the [steinbock](https://github.com/BodenmillerGroup/steinbock) framework.

-For more details see [Image processing](prepro.md).
+For more details see [Image processing](process.md).

 ## Interactive image visualization